 Somerset West Education Programme

-SOS Africa's Somerset-West Programme established in early 2017, funds the education and care of underprivileged children from the Lwandle/Nomzamo Townships.
-This, the charity's most recent initiative, has began by supporting the education and care of 12 children and hopes to expand to support many more children from this region over the next few years.
+SOS Africa's Somerset West Education Programme was established in early 2017 and funds the education and care of underprivileged children from the Lwandle/Nomzamo Townships.
+This initiative now supports the education and care of 12 primary school and 3 high school children and funds learning support programmes for 45 children from Somerset West Methodist School.

 Lwandle and Nomzamo are township dwellings based in the Helderberg Basin.
 The settlements were originally established during the Apartheid era to accommodate single male workers, but have since expanded into family homes at a rapid rate.
 The population of the Nomzamo Township alone stands at over 60,000.